craftaro/UltimateStacker/README.md

 ## Documentation
 You can find all the information about the plugin, including dependencies, commands, permissions, incompatible plugins on [our wiki](https://wiki.songoda.com/Ultimate_Stacker).
 Feel free to also contribute to the wiki as a way to help others in the community with using the plugin.

-## Discord
-Come join our community over on [our discord](https://discord.gg/songoda) and interact with others who use the plugin.

 ## Support
 If you encounter any problems while using the plugin, feel free to create a ticket on [our support desk](https://support.songoda.com).